ibm-cloud-docs/account/catalog-product-details.md

 1. Click **Manage** > **Catalogs** > **Private catalogs** in the {{site.data.keyword.cloud}} console.
 1. Click the name of the private catalog that contains the product that you want to add details for.
 1. Click the **Actions** icon ![Actions icon](../icons/action-menu-icon.svg "Actions") > **Edit** in the row that contains the product.
-1. In the Catalog entry details section, click **Edit** to add or update any of the following items:
+1. In the Product overview section, click **Edit** to add or update any of the following items:

    Product name
    :   Add a name for your product

-   Programmatic name
-   :   This name is automatically generated based on your product's name that you imported to your private catalog.
-It is used when managing your product in the CLI or API.

-   Short description
-   :   Provide a short description to help users learn about and evaluate your product quickly from the tile in the catalog.

    Category
    :   Select a category.
 This is a required field that you set during initial onboarding, but can change if needed.
 You can find all of the available category values by using the [`ibmcloud catalog offering category-options`](/docs/cli?topic=cli-manage-catalogs-plugin#category-options-offering) command.